Close

 The problem: You’re weighed down by worries in other areas of your life, you’re overworked, or you’ve been burning the candle at both ends.
 It’s difficult to write when physical or mental exhaustion is chewing up all your bandwidth.
 In a recent study, almost half (42%) of 146 writers surveyed reported that stress, anxiety, intense emotions, or mental or physical illness, left them with writer’s block.
 Decision fatigue can also lead to writer’s block.
 Read more on decision fatigue and how writing rituals can help.

 The antidote: Step away from the keyboard.
 Go for a walk.
 Go for a nap.
 Go on an artist’s date.
 Do yoga.
 Meditate.
 Rest is the answer for many things, including writer’s block.
 In the same study, “taking a break” was nominated by more than one in four writers as a way to beat writer’s block.
 Carving out time for rejuvenating activities – also known as sharpening the saw – is the seventh and final habit of highly effective people, according to Stephen Covey.
 Once restored, you can return to the work in progress with renewed vigour and a fresh perspective.
+Read more about the science of why rest makes you a better writer.

 Photo by Yuris Alhumaydy on Unsplash